Welcome to week #23 in the “72 Hour Kit Ideas: A week by week approach” series.

-This series is all about making it simple and do-able to get a 72 hourkit (aka survival kit, bug out bag etc) put together for you and your family: something that will help you care for yourself without the aid of others for at least 3 days!
+This series is all about making it simple and do-able to get a 72 hour kit put together for you and your family.

 Creating such a kit can be overwhelming and financially difficult to do all at once.
-So, through this series, I’ve broken it down for you into 26 small steps!
-Just take one small baby step each week and in 6 months you will have a well stocked kit!
+But through this series, I’ve broken it down for you into 26 small steps!
+You can see all the steps here.
+Just take one small baby step each week and in 6 months you will have a well stocked, personalized kit!

 - It needs to be something you can carry relatively easily.

 - It should be as lightweight as possible.

 If you’ve already got your kit and will just be updating it, then take a week off!